PEZ/scad-clj-workflow/README.md

 ## About the examples:

 Most of them are @stianeikeland's.
 This project started as a copy of his [Clojure CSG experiments](https://github.com/stianeikeland/clojurescad-experiments) repository.

+## Why scad-clj as a submodule?

+There are changes in latest scad-clj `master` that I want available, which are not available in the latest release cut.

+## License

+See LICENSE.md file.
+Stian Eikeland choose to use EPL, and I'm not sure if I can just change that, so keeping.
+But as far as my contributions go, think of them as being fully in the Public Domain, use them in any way you fancy, at your own risks (should be minor, 😄).
+If you like to credit me, I will be super happy you did.